zekariasbogale/hello-friends/README.md

 # hello-friends
 A place where I share ideas with friends
-I am thinking of "taxi tariff app"
+I am thinking of moving to Silicon Valey.
+What do you think?